Module migration

 # Scaffolding your Stargate module

-In theory, you could copy a module over from your existing application and make relevant changes based off this (opens new window) document - if that is your preferred method, of migrating your modules, then you are better off following the aforementioned documentation.
+In theory, you could copy a module from your existing application and make relevant changes based on the information in the App and Modules Migration (opens new window) documentation.

-Instead, we will be using Starport to genrate fresh Stargate-compatible files and migrate the logic from our Launchpad application.
-Note that we will also have to change some of the logic to make it Stargate compatible.
+This tutorial uses Starport to generate fresh Stargate-compatible files and migrate the logic from a v0.39 application.
+You will also change some of the logic to make your application Stargate compatible.

-Claim type that is defined in our Launchpad application.
+Claim type that is defined in your v0.39 application.

 ID are both default fields for Starport, we can use the